bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-010-safety-traits.markdown

 you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

-**ISO/IEC 25010** defines safety, one of the nine software quality traits, as the degree to which a product under defined conditions to avoid a state in which human life, health, property, or the environment is endangered.
+**ISO/IEC 25010** defines safety, one of the nine software quality traits, as the degree to which a product under defined conditions avoids a state in which human life, health, property, or the environment is endangered.
 It further breaks down safety into five sub-traits:

 ### Operational Constraint